 Why do the water dispersed products look like a gel/yoghurt/paste?

 Our microfibrillated cellulose forms through hydrogen bonding a network with a high water retention and therefore builds a gel.
 By increasing the solids content, the product will become a paste.

 Can I further concentrate the water dispersed products in my lab, and how?

 Centrifugation is the best way to concentrate the products.
-We typically centrifuge 10 minutes at 3’750 rpm.
+We typically centrifuge 5 minutes at 12745 g.
 Vacuum filtration using filters with tight pore size can also be used but this method is very time consuming as the filter paper clogs quickly and drains slowly.
 When filtering, ensure that the filtrate is entirely clear.
 A cloudy filtrate indicates product loss through the filter.

 Can I dry and redisperse the water dispersed products?